AriFordsham/GHCWiki/commentary/compiler/cmm-type.md

 ```

 You will generally not see this type of syntax in either handwritten or GHC-produced Cmm code, although it is allowed; it simply shows up in macros.
 C-- also allows the `*` (multiplication) operator in addressing expressions, for an approximation of *scaled* addressing (`[base * (2^n)]`); for example, `n` (the "scale") must be `0`, `1`, `2` or `4`.
 C-- itself would not enforce alignment or limits on the scale.
-Cmm, however, could not process it: since the NCG currently outputs GNU Assembler syntax, the Cmm or NCG optimisers would have to reduce `n` in (`* n`) to an absolute address or relative offset, or to an expression using only `+` or `-`.
+Cmm, however, could not process it: since the NCG currently outputs GNU Assembler syntax, the Cmm or NCG optimizers would have to reduce `n` in (`* n`) to an absolute address or relative offset, or to an expression using only `+` or `-`.
 This is not currently the case and would be difficult to implement where one of the operands to the `*` is a relative address not visible in the code block.  [includes/Cmm.h](https://gitlab.haskell.org/ghc/ghc/blob/master/includes/Cmm.h) defines macros to perform the calculation with a constant.
 For example:

 ```wiki
 /* Converting quantities of words to bytes */